-After evaluating conservation priorities at the countywide scale, Ag + Open Space considers additional criteria based on landscape elements or development patterns that impact or refine the identified mapped conservation features.
+After evaluating conservation priorities at the countywide scale, Ag + Open Space considers additional criteria based on landscape elements, development patterns, and community impacts to refine the identified mapped conservation features.
 This evaluation relies on parcel level data.
 These criteria include:

-- Maintaining a geographic balance in portfolio of protected lands - Adjacency or proximity to other protected land, to urban areas, or to other places of high conservation features - Connectivity of open spaces for agricultural productivity, wildlife corridors, and trails - Property size, where relevant to protecting identified conservation feature
+- Alignment with the open space goals outlined in the Sonoma County General Plan - Maintaining a geographic balance in portfolio of protected lands - Maintaining a balance in benefits received by the community through open space protection, including clean air and water, climate change and extreme event resiliency, public health, and local food security - Adjacency or proximity to other protected land, to urban areas, or to other places of high conservation features - Connectivity of open spaces for agricultural productivity, wildlife corridors, and trails - Property size, where relevant to protecting identified conservation features